pradip-ws/spring-boot-annotations/README.md

 @Value annotation is mostly used to get value for specific property key from the properties file.
 We can read spring environment variables as well as system variables using @Value annotation.

+@PropertySource And @PropertySources Annotations

+Spring @PropertySource annotation is used to provide properties file to Spring Environment

+Spring @PropertySource annotation is used to provide multiple properties file to Spring Environment

+This annotation is used with @Configuration classes.

+Spring @PropertySource annotation is repeatable, means you can have multiple PropertySource on a Configuration class.

+We can use @Value annotation and Environment class to read the property files.